 The lessors indicate that this was a continual process, and that both lessors and vendors must keep themselves informed by keeping open lines of communication, to ensure a successful relationship.

-Standing out When seeking a new vendor financing deal, lessors are in sharp competition.
+When seeking a new vendor financing deal, lessors are in sharp competition.
 For this feature, many of the five equipment lessors that Leasing Life speaks to operate in the same countries and markets.

 It is important for lessors to stand out, and show the vendor what they can offer in addition to the expected.
 Bowden tells Leasing Life that for SGEF, its continental reach is something it hopes appeals to vendors.

 “Our unique selling point is our European network.
 If we’re pitching to somebody who is international, that would be the first thing we would offer.
 We’ve also got to be able to deliver locally,” he says.
 Bowden adds that SGEF’s speed of service was an aspect that it tried to promote to induce more vendor financing relationships, saying it delivers a smooth process.